 Depending on the underlying cause of your psychosis, you may only need to take antipsychotics until your psychosis subsides.
 However, if you have a condition such as schizophrenia or bipolar disorder, you may need to take antipsychotics on a long-term basis to prevent further episodes of psychosis.

 Both typical and atypical antipsychotics have side effects, although not everyone will experience them and their severity will differ from person to person.

 Side effects of typical antipsychotics can include:

-- drowsiness – which may affect your ability to drive
+- drowsiness (which may affect your driving ability)

-- spasms – where your muscles shorten tightly and painfully
+- muscle twitches and spasms (where your muscles shorten tightly and painfully)

 Side effects of both typical and atypical antipsychotics can include:

 See the patient information leaflet that comes with your medicine for a full list of possible side effects.

 In addition, long-term use of antipsychotics can lead to complications such as weight gain and diabetes.